Cryptveil/100-days-of-python/Days 51-60/README.md

 From day 54 onwards, Flask will be used in order to build proper web pages.

+Also, from day 59 onwards, the difficulty listed is `advanced`.

 Here are some of the most interesting projects I've built during these 10 days:

 | ![Image Alt Text](https://i.imgur.com/aBHDtxv.png) |